Hajime botnet: 300.000 infected devices and no one knows why

 A map showing the geographical sources of the Hajime infection.
 (Picture: Radware)

-Radware researchers said Wednesday that the “flexible and extensible ” of the botnet could be used for malicious purposes, such as performing DDoS attacks, spreading malware, or mass monitoring real-time streaming from web cameras.
+Radware researchers said Wednesday that the botnet's "flexible and scalable nature" could be used for malicious reasons, such as DDoS attacks, malware dissemination or real-time streaming streaming from webcams.

-Researchers also report that a vulnerability that was recently patched in Hajime could allow a hacker to take control of the botnet.
+The researchers also report that a vulnerability that was patched in Hajime could allow a hacker to take control of the botnet.

 "Such a large botnet with such flexibility will attract the attention of competing hackers, so I think they are very likely to try to take control and take over the botnet commands."